top of page

 • Keep your receipt + LMN on file and reimburse later to allow your HSA investments to continue growing

-Maintain documentation for a minimum of 3 years, preferably 7 years, in case of an audit.
+Maintain documentation for at least 3 years, preferably 7, in case of an audit.
 Seek advice from a tax professional for further clarification based on your tax situation.

 Sources: